 It doesn’t help that in the ending, Nathan remarks their journey left them empty-handed.
 This line makes no sense to anyone who had been dutifully collecting the various treasures scattered throughout the game – many of which I’m positive could be sold for a sizeable fortune.
 Sully does turn up with a literal boatload of gold and valuable gems, but it would’ve been nice if the narrative didn’t forget about an entire dimension of the overall experience.

 Drawing a Conclusion

 I believe Uncharted to be the Donkey Kong Country of its console generation.
 Both games came out when people were skeptical about the capabilities of their respective platforms and sought to address those very criticisms.
-Unfortunately, Uncharted is also like Donkey Kong Country in that it’s difficult to enthusiastically recommend knowing the sequels managed to improve on the original in every conceivable way.
+Unfortunately, Uncharted is also like Donkey Kong Country in that it’s difficult to enthusiastically recommend knowing the sequels managed to improve on the original.
 The later games retroactively make Uncharted feel like something half-formed.
-It’s clear the elements for greatness are there, but they weren’t fully realized right off the bat.
+It’s clear the elements for a good game are there, but they weren’t fully realized right off the bat.